 I was shocked by the fact that I could relate to this silly cartoon.

-So here are a few points on what I learned from this movie:
+So here are a few points on what I learned from Tinkerbell movie:

 God created you for a special and unique task.

-“A fairy’s work is much more than is might appear.”
+“A fairy’s work is much more than it might appear.”

 Replace fairy’s with mother’s and that is a sentence of truth.
 Our job is so much more than simply keeping our children fed and clean.